-19. Child on Child Abuse
+20. Child on Child Abuse

 All members of staff at Tree Tops Primary Academy recognise that children are capable of abusing their peers.
-The academy believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+The academy believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up" and takes a zero tolerance approach to abuse.
 All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place.